 Fitness is essential for some jobs.
 Not just to qualify but to maintain effectiveness within them.
+So being committed to keeping fit and keeping your body healthy at the same time is important.
+This could mean warming up or cooling down properly to keep your muscles safe, or perhaps learning how to rehydrate properly after a session.
 Athletes would be one example, but this would seem rather obvious, particularly if they are training for the Olympics.
 So, this article will explore non-sporting occupations in its examination of the subject of work-related fitness.

 The fitness level for the British Army is generally that a candidate should be capable of running 1.2 miles after a 0.5-mile warm-up jog of between 6.5 minutes and 7 minutes.
 In addition, those wanting to join the army must be able to run 1.2 miles in 11.5 minutes or quicker.
 This is the entry standard set for an adult soldier to enter for many of its roles.